How Many Varas are in a Cuerda? Understanding Spanish Land Measurement

 Deciphering the Cuerda

 The cuerda, unlike the vara, is a unit of area, not linear measurement.
-It represents a specific area of land.
+On top of that, it represents a specific area of land.
 The exact area it represents, however, again depends heavily on the region and the length of the vara used to define it.
 Because the cuerda is defined in terms of varas, the inconsistencies in vara length directly affect the size of a cuerda.

 The relationship can be expressed as: